Camden Nature Corridor Proposal

 Biodiversity on the Heath

 Interpretation boards, promoting appreciation and conservation of Nature on the Heath, have been produced by the Society working with the City of London , English Heritage and the Marylebone Birdwatching Society since 2021.
-Placed at seven entrances, they will be changed every season to reflect the Heath’s biodiversity and seasonality.
+Placed at seven entrances, they are changed every season to reflect the Heath’s biodiversity and seasonality.
 Read more…

 London’s Refuge since 1349